jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

    support modification or things like variable names.
  * Other "solvers" are not solvers at all, but things like file readers.
-These may only support functions like [`read_from_file`](@ref), and may not even support the ability to add variables or constraints directly!
+These may only support functions like [`read_from_file`](@ref), and may not even support the ability to add variables or constraints directly.
  * Finally, some "solvers" are layers which take a problem as input, transform it according to some rules, and pass the transformed problem to an inner solver.